-Help us save not only lives, but also the spiritual heritage of Christianity in the Middle East.
+Help us save not only people, but also the spiritual heritage of Christianity in the Middle East.

 You can support our project by making a bank transfer to the following accounts: